eliasgranderubio/dagda/README.md

 ### 0.2.0 (Work in progress)

 The following features are already implemented and included in the 0.2.0 release.
+* Created a quick starter with Docker
+* **Dagda** project included in a CI environment
-* Added some tests for code coverage
+* Added tests for code coverage

 #### Wish list